Healthy Homes Assessment Camborne

 Home Assessments Camborne for Rental Properties

-There are many concerns to look over when conducting a home review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-The most common are:
+There are a variety of things to check during a home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

 • Do you have enough drainage? stopping of draughts?

-The repercussions of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling can be extremely costly for landlords and property managers.
-For professional advice, call now and schedule your rental property home assessment.
+The consequences of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling could be significant for property owners and landlords.
+For specialist advice get in touch today to schedule your rental properties home assessment.

 home assessments for rental properties